marekolsak/marek-build/README.md

 Building
 --------

+Getting the firmware is not necessary if your distribution already contains firmware for your GPU.
+You can find your current firmware in `/lib/firmware/amdgpu`.
+Installing the firmware only consists of copying files from the repository into that directory and re-installing the kernel (which packs the firmware into /boot/initrd*).
+The kernel only loads firmware from initrd.

-Most components may require installation of additional development library packages.
-Follow error messages to resolve them.
+**Most components may require installation of additional development library packages.
+Follow error messages to resolve them.**

-Go to the kernel directory and type:
+**Kernel:** Go to the kernel directory and type:
 ```
-make menuconfig # (if needed to change something)
+make menuconfig # (to create the config; just exit if you don't want to change anything)
 ../build_kernel.sh
 ```
 It will build and install the kernel.

-Go to the libdrm directory and type:
+**libdrm:** Go to the libdrm directory and type:
 ```
 ../conf_drm.sh
 make -j16
 sudo make install
 ```

-Go to the llvm directory and type:
+**LLVM:** Go to the llvm directory and type:
 ```
 ../conf_llvm.sh
 cd build